Responsible Serving of Alcohol

 - Washington Food Safety for Managers

 The minimum age to sell and serve alcohol in Washington is 18.

 The Washington State Liquor and Cannabis BoardThe Washington State Liquor and Cannabis Board issues liquor licenses and permits for licensees, bartenders and servers.
 The contact information for The Washington State Liquor and Cannabis Board is listed below.
 You can contact them to verify that online server certification (bartender license) can be obtained in Washington.
 We have also listed that information where applicable.

 The Washington State Liquor and Cannabis Board

 In Washington, any person attempting to purchase alcohol is required to present proper identification proving they are 21 or older.
 If you have doubts about the person's age, even if the ID is one of the acceptable forms of ID, you can ask the customer to complete a Licensee Certification card.

 Licensee Certification cards must be filled out completely and signed by the person presenting the ID.
 These cards must also be filed by the close of business the same day the cards are completed.
 Licensee Certification cards must be available for examination by any law enforcement officer.

-A completed Licensee Certification card is a defense if you are charged with serving alcohol to a minor (if the card is filled out correctly and the minor has signed the card) and is evidence that you have acted in good faith to prevent the sale of alcohol to a minor.
+A completed Licensee Certification card may be a defense against charges for serving alcohol to a minor (if the card is filled out correctly including signatures from a person who checked the ID and the minor).
+This can be an evidence that you have acted in good faith to prevent the sale of alcohol to a minor.